KingQwin520/jealectf/Writeup.md

 <br>So let's try to curl /ctf and see if there's anything interesting
 <br>After we curl /ctf, we got this<br>
 ``<!--Jeale: Phew, nobody can see this.
 Do you know what is steganography?-->``
-<br>Looks like there's something to do with steganography, keep that in mine
+<br>Looks like there's something to do with steganography, keep that in mind

 * Hints
     * Steganography